Orders

 There are two types of orders in Xena: sales orders and purchase orders.

-Sales Orders: With sales orders, you can send offers and order confirmations to your customers, as well as post and send invoices and credit notes.
+Sales orders: With sales orders, you can send quotes and order confirmations to your customers as well as post and send invoices and credit notes.
 If you use stock management, you can also print pick lists and post delivery notes.

-Purchase Orders: With purchase orders, you can send purchase requests to your suppliers and post purchase invoices and credit notes.
+Purchase orders: With purchase orders, you can send purchase orders to your suppliers as well as post purchase invoices and credit notes.
 If you use stock management, you can also post delivery notes from your suppliers.

 Create a new order